 Now that your soil is ready and you have picked the ideal seed mix for your garden, you are ready to start planting your wildflower.
 We have a detailed guide here on how to sow wildflower seed, but we have also broken this down into five easy steps below:

-You can measure this out in a cup or sprinkle it
+- You can measure this out in a cup or sprinkle it by hand

-Spread the seed out, and don’t sow the seed too
+- Spread the seed out, and don’t sow the seed too close together

-Water your seed for the first few weeks if there
+- Water your seed for the first few weeks if there is no rainfall

 Maintaining your wildflower garden